If you’ve been following the latest news in the health supplement world, it’s likely you’ve come across the acronym CBD.

 And where can you find cannabinoids?
 You probably already guessed it.
 In a genus of plants known as cannabis (or, more technically, cannabis sativa).

 Now, CBD isn’t the only cannabinoid.
 In fact, scientists have identified over 100 different cannabinoids, each with its own unique properties and potential beneficial effect on animal physiology.
-CBD has taken center stage because people who take it regularly often report relief from common ailments such as anxiety, chronic pain, insomnia, and more.
+CBD has taken center stage because people who take it regularly often report relief from common ailments such as chronic pain.

 We’re not surprised.
 Our customers tell us this all the time!